bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2018-08-14-newsletter.md

 ## News

-- Bitcoin Core developer and Digital Currency Initiative (DCI) member Cory Fields [revealed][fields post] that he was the anonymous source behind the disclosure of a potentially consensus-breaking bug in the Bitcoin Cash cryptocurrency.
+- **How to help security researchers:** Bitcoin Core developer and Digital Currency Initiative (DCI) member Cory Fields [revealed][fields post] that he was the anonymous source behind the disclosure of a potentially consensus-breaking bug in the Bitcoin Cash cryptocurrency.
 After a frustrating experience trying to report